WeRockTech/DiscussionTopics/CustomTopics/CFGOnesToWatch2016/LucianaCas.md

 * Can you tell us about some of the most exciting projects you've worked on to date?

+* You're originally from Brazil and currently working in Manchester.
+What's the tech scene like in both of these places?

 * Where do you think the opportunities are right now in tech?
 What are the hottest trends/areas of most opportunity?